South Carolina Military Medical Malpractice Lawyers Representing Families in Federal Court

 FTCA cases are first subject to settlement conferences between the parties’ attorneys.
 If an agreement cannot be reached, the case then advances to a federal courtroom, to be tried before a judge without a jury.
 FTCA also spells out the exact rules and procedures by which claims are to be brought and settled, right down to the government forms on which the circumstances are to be detailed and compensation determined.
 It is important, therefore, that you make your claim promptly, working with a South Carolina medical malpractice attorney or personal injury attorney experienced in federal tort claims law; one who not only understands how to negotiate a settlement under the Act, but can present your case properly before a federal judge if need be.

-The federal tort claims lawyers at McGowan, Hood & Felder, LLC, represent clients in personal injury and medical malpractice cases against the government involving:
+The federal tort claims lawyers at McGowan, Hood, Felder & Phillips, LLC, represent clients in personal injury and medical malpractice cases against the government involving:

 Bringing medical malpractice claims under FTCA